Wednesday, May 4, 2022

 Invest In A Comfortable Chair

 Ergonomics are an important part of any office, but particularly so in a home office!
 You want to ensure that all of your furniture is comfortable – from the desk and chair you use to the bed in your bedroom.
 If you work at a desk all day, it’s important that your back is well supported so as not to cause any long-term damage.
-If your current chair isn’t great, consider investing in something more supportive and adjustable – you’ll be surprised at how much of an impact it can have on your productivity.
+If your current chair isn’t great, consider investing in something more supportive and adjustable – you’ll be surprised at how much of an impact a good-quality desk chair can have on your productivity.
 Specifically, opting for an ergonomic office chair with lumbar support will help you to stay comfortable and avoid slumping over your desk.

 If you don’t want to buy a new chair, consider adding a cushion or pillow to the seat or backrest so that you’re more comfortable.
 It’s also important that your feet are resting comfortably on the floor – if they aren’t, try using a footrest.